Skip to main content

 Who do you work with?

-If you have a conflict with any of your teammates, it gets resolved by notifying the appropriate department within the company structure.
+In case you have a conflict with any of your teammates, it gets resolved by notifying the appropriate department within the company structure.
 It can take time to investigate and resolve the issue.

-Regardless of your chosen path, consider your character traits and what would make you more fulfilled.
+No matter which path you take, keep in mind your character traits and what would make you more fulfilled.
 Both undertakings are initially complicated, but with time you learn how to operate them smoothly.

-It is overpowering but rewarding at the same time to know you are creating a life of value for yourself and your family.
+I have tried both ways, and currently, I am juggling freelancing projects with making business and raising my child.
+It is overpowering, but at the same time rewarding to know you are creating a life of value for yourself and your family.

 Comments